LEdwards-Analytics/Predictive-Modeling-for-Employee-Retention/README.md

 - `notebooks/`: Contains Jupyter Notebooks for data analysis and modeling.
 - `data/`: Directory for storing the dataset used in the project.
 - `docs/`: Documentation files, including the project summary.
-- `README.md`: Overview of the project, including instructions for running the code and interpreting the results.
+- `README.md`: Project overview, including instructions for running the code and interpreting the results.

 ## Getting Started